qhuiw/hipeac25-cheri-tutorial/exercise-2/README.md

    ./cat-cheri -n /etc/resolv.conf
    ```

-6. Analyse the loss of provenance issue repoted by the compiler and try to fix
+6. Analyse the loss of provenance issue reported by the compiler and try to fix
    it

    * The `getc()` is a macro that expects a valid `FILE` pointer